abinit/abinit/doc/tutorial/eph_intro.md

 \end{equation}

 where $\Delta_{\qq\nu} v^\KS(\rr)$ is a lattice periodic function [[cite:Giustino2017]].
 Note that ABINIT computes the response to an atomic perturbation defined by the three variables [[qpt]], [[rfdir]] and [[rfatpol]] when [[rfphon]] is set to 1.
-The connection between the phonon representation and the atomic perturbation is given by
+The connection between the phonon representation and the atomic perturbation employed by ABNIIT is given by the equation

 \begin{equation}
     \Delta_{\qq\nu} v^\KS(\rr) =